 Today, sadly, that institution is under attack by leaders who denounce reporters as the enemy of the people and by a profit-driven industry that squeezes profits out of local newspapers, with conglomerate owners often based across the country from the communities that rely on these papers to stay informed.

-Here in Campbell, we’ve seen this process firsthand.
-First, in the corporate-owned Mercury News laying off staff and cutting its coverage of small communities, including Campbell.
+Here in Campbell, we’ve seen this process firsthand, with major local papers laying off staff and cutting coverage of small communities like Campbell.
 We also witnessed the shuttering of the Campbell Express—a local institution for nearly a century—which tragically ceased publication in 2020.
 Campbell residents still need to stay informed on what is happening in their community.
 That’s why supporting a local, independent, and thriving media is in all of our interests as citizens.

 While our staff faces cutbacks and is forced to do more with less, I will take it upon myself to proactively send media advisories to a local media list, as well as proactively inform reporters in advance of key agenda items before Council meetings to keep our community informed.